23 July 2021

 The first two years are made up of core modules which will teach you the basic principles of management.
 These skills will be put into practice in a professional context during the two 3rd year internships, and you will also be given the opportunity to specialize in Management and International Business.
 You will learn how to do business and trade across borders while developing a deeper understanding of international exchanges and flows and the impact of digitalization.

-Students may also choose to continue with their specialization, further develop their skills and gain additional work experience by joining the ESDES Master’s in International Supply Chain Management for two more years in order to graduate with an EFMD accredited Master’s degree.
+Students may also choose to continue with their specialization, further develop their skills and gain additional work experience by joining the ESDES Master’s in International Supply Chain and Purchasing for two more years in order to graduate with an EFMD accredited Master’s degree.